Herbert Hoover Jr.: Under Secretary of State, 1954–1957

 Eisenhower was impressed by Hoover's performance as well.
 Eisenhower now asked Hoover to become Under Secretary of State.
 Hoover agreed and, after Senate confirmation, he would serve as Under Secretary of State from October 4, 1954 until February 5, 1957.
 Hoover was initially criticized for his performance, in particular because his hearing impairment led to the perception he was gruff and his insistence on perfection led to the perception he was indecisive.
 Owing to Secretary of State John Foster Dulles' frequent illnesses, Hoover was often Acting Secretary of State, and in this capacity made two decisions widely regarded as missteps: (1) he rejected a Chinese overture in April 1955 to negotiate agreements that could prevent war between the two countries; and (2) indecision as to whether to ship 18 tanks to Saudi Arabia in winter 1955 over the objections of Israel.
 By late 1956, however, Hoover was generally regarded as having learned the job, and was seen as a capable manager when Dulles was hospitalized.

 Amateur radio

 Hoover was an amateur radio operator holding the call W6ZH.
-He was elected as President of the American Radio Relay League in 1962; the primary representative organization of amateur radio operators to the US government.
+He was elected as President of the American Radio Relay League in 1962; the primary representative organization of amateur radio operators to the U.S. government.